 - Cook corn kernels for 5-10 minutes until tender.
 You can always check by tasting but be careful, do not burn your mouth.

-- After corn kernels are ready drain them from water, add pepper, salt and butter to your taste and mix them together.
+- After corn kernels are ready, drain them from water, add pepper, salt, and butter to your taste and mix them.

 Note that you can add any seasoning that you like: cumin, chili powder, any freshly minced herbs; you have an infinite number of options.

 - How to steam frozen corn kernels?
-The process for steaming frozen corn kernels in a steamer is the same as steaming fresh corn on the cob.
-You add water to a pan, put it on the stove, wait for water to boil, then add steamer basket with frozen corn kernels in it, close the pan with a lid and let corn kernels steam for up to 10 minutes.
+Steaming frozen corn kernels in a steamer is the same as steaming fresh corn on the cob.
+You add water to a pan, put it on the stove, wait for the water to boil, then add a steamer basket with frozen corn kernels in it, close the pan with a lid and let corn kernels steam for up to 10 minutes.
 Drain them before serving.

-- How to cook corn on the cob in a rice cooker/multi-cooker?
+- How to cook corn in a rice cooker?
 It is not big of a problem if you do not own an individual food steamer as you can use your rice cooker or multi-cooker for steaming vegetables.
 The process is as simple as it can be.
-You fill the bottom of your cooker with 1/3 cup of water, insert steam rack and put corncobs onto it.
+You fill the bottom of your cooker with 1/3 cup of water, insert a steam rack, and put corncobs onto it.
 Close the lead and set your timer for 15 minutes.
-If you are using multi-cooker, you have to press STEAM before setting your timer.
+If you are using a multi-cooker, you have to press STEAM before setting your timer.

 How to cook corn in a microwave?

-As always, there are many ways how you can cook corn.
-Just like advice, try them all to figure out the way you will like your corn.
+As always, there are many ways how to make corn cob in microwave.
+Here is a simple piece of advice, try them all to figure out the way you will like your corn.
 Let us look at the basic methods of microwaving corn:

 - How to microwave corn on the cobs?
-The easiest way is to take your corncob un-shucked, put it into microwave, and set it to ‘HIGH’ cooking setting and microwave for 4 minutes.
+Here is the easiest recipe for corn on the cob in the microwave.
+The easiest way is to take your corncob un-shucked, put it into the microwave, set it to a ‘HIGH’ cooking setting, and microwave for 4 minutes.
 4 minutes for one corncob.
-Therefore, if you have 2 corncobs set timer to 8 minutes.
+Therefore, if you have 2 corncobs, set the timer to 8 minutes.
 Do not microwave more than two corncobs at a time.
-Set the ears aside to cool down, and then cut off the base of a corn ear with pulled down husk and silk.
+Set the ears aside to cool down, and then cut off the base of a corn ear with pulled-down husk and silk.

-In this article, we listed basic methods on how you can cook corn on the cob, most popular methods on how you can cook frozen corn kernels and how long these cooking processes will take you.
-If you found our article helpful, please share with your friends.
-If you know any other method how you can cook delicious corn, feel free to leave comments in the section below.
+In this article, we listed basic methods on how you can cook corn on the cob, the most popular methods on how you can cook frozen corn kernels, and how long these cooking processes will take you.
+If you found our article helpful, please share it with your friends.
+If you know any other methods how you can cook delicious corn, feel free to leave comments in the section below.